 Type Of Audit Units

-The audit randomly selects and hand-counts one precinct from each house district.
+The audit randomly selects and hand counts one precinct from each house district that accounts for at least five percent of ballots cast in that district.

 Contests & Issues Audited

-If discrepancies “of more than one percent” are found during the audit, the state director of elections is to recount by hand all the ballots from that house district.
-The director may complete a full hand count of ballots in each precinct where any unexplained discrepancy is found.
+If discrepancies “of more than one percent” are found during the audit, the state review board recounts by hand all the ballots from that house district.
+See Alaska’s Election Process (1/25/2022).
+The director may initiate a full hand count of ballots in each precinct where any unexplained discrepancy is found.

 For recount laws, see Citizens for Election Integrity Minnesota website.

 The audit is to begin “as soon as practicable after the election is completed,” and no later than 16 days after the election takes place.
 It is to be completed before the results are finalized.
-See, Alaska Stat. §15.15.440.
+(Alaska Stat. §15.15.440.)

 Binding On Official Outcomes

 Audits can alter official totals, but are binding on the outcome only when they lead to a full hand count (see “Addressing Discrepancies”).
-The statute does not explicitly state that the audit results are used in official totals, but it requires the Director of Elections to publish “any changes resulting from” the audit, which is completed before results are finalized.
+The statute does not explicitly state that the audit results are used in official totals, but it requires the director to publish “any changes resulting from” the audit, which is completed before results are finalized.

 Oversight & Conduct

-The State Director of Elections adopts regulations for and oversees the audit, while the audit is conducted by the local election officials and State Ballot Counting Review Board members.
-See, Alaska Stat.
-Ann. § 15.15.350.
+The director adopts regulations for and oversees the audit, while the audit is conducted by the state review board.
+Alaska Admin.
+Code tit.
+6, § 27.070.

-Local election boards complete a ballot statement, and compare the number of voters in each precinct with number of ballots cast.
+Local election boards complete a ballot statement, and compare the number of voters in each precinct with the number of ballots cast.
 All official ballots in the possession of election officials, whether voted or not voted, shall be kept in a secure manner until destroyed in accordance with law.
-For more information see, Alaska Stat.
-Ann. § 15.15.350.
+For more information, see Alaska Stat. § 15.15.350, Alaska Stat. § 15.15.370, and Alaska Stat. § 15.15.480.

 Additional Targeted Samples